Tagged “backend”

 This isn’t a launch recap.
 This is a “post-hype” filter.
 Here are five Java 25 features that have proven they’re more than marketing bullets.

-1. Structured Concurrency: Concurrency That Reads Like Logic
+1. Structured Concurrency: Concurrency That Reads Like Logic (preview)

 For years, Java concurrency meant juggling ExecutorService, Future, timeouts, and cancellation semantics that were easy to get wrong.